Instructions for Authors

 Clinical And Translational Oncology would consider for publication manuscripts related to oncology and its subspecialties with special attention to translational oncology.

 Important note:Please check author names and affiliations carefully, as we cannot amend or correct these sections after publication.
+Any correction in the authorship after the publication will require an Erratum.

 Review ArticlesReview articles must discuss the current status of a topic from a critical perspective and then enlarge upon the subject.
 The editorial board may request an expert in a specific field to author a review, although unsolicited manuscripts are also considered.
 The same evaluation process and criteria applied to original research are applied to reviews.
 Review manuscripts should be no longer than 5,000 words, with a maximum of six figures or tables and 100 references.
 The abstract should be no longer than 150 words.